JetBrains/teamcity-documentation/topics/security-notes.md

 TeamCity users with administrative permissions should have complex passwords.

-To make user passwords safe, TeamCity uses the BCrypt hashing algorithm.
+To make user password storage safer, TeamCity uses the BCrypt hashing algorithm.

 __Store secure data using parameters with the "password" type__.